Julien Duvivier directed Pépé le Moko, a film that combines elements of French poetic realism and those of film noir.

 Intertextuality

-It served as inspiration for Greene’s screenplay for The Third Man.
-It has many similarities with the American film Casablanca, which was released a few years later.
+The film served as inspiration for Grahame Greene’s screenplay for Carol Reed’s 1949 masterpiece, The Third Man.
+It alsi bears many similarities with the American film Casablanca, which was released in 1943 and won the Best Picture Oscar.

-Due to the arrival of the Second World War and the dark nature of the film, French authorities concerned over the “demoralizing influence” and decided to bar citizens from viewing the film.
+Due to the arrival of the Second World War and the film’s dark nature, French authorities were concerned over its “demoralizing influence” and decided to bar citizens from viewing the film.

-The US opening of the film had been delayed for four years by Walter Wagner, director of Algiers, (U.S. release date March 3, 1941 compared to the French release in 1937[6] due to his purchase of the rights to the film within America.
+The U.S. opening of the film had been delayed for four years by Walter Wagner, the producer of Algiers, (U.S. release date March 3, 1941 compared to the French release in 1937 due to his purchase of the rights to the film within America.

 The film was remade in America in 1938 as Algiers, starring Hedy Lamarr and Charles Boyer, and again in 1948 as Casbah, a musical starring Tony Martin, Märta Torén, Yvonne de Carlo, and Peter Lorre.

-The title character’s French accent and womanizing, as portrayed by Charles Boyer in the 1938 remake, inspired the name and comic premise of the Looney Tunes cartoon character, Pepé Le Pew, introduced in 1945.
+The character’s French accent and womanizing nature, as portrayed by Charles Boyer in the 1938 remake, inspired the name and comic premise of the Looney Tunes cartoon character, Pepé Le Pew, which was introduced in 1945.

 Cast